dkalintsev/vTM-AWS-ServiceDiscovery/README.md

 This is a plugin for Service Discovery feature in [Pulse Virtual Traffic Manager (vTM) v18.1 and later](https://www.pulsesecure.net/vadc/).
 It is designed to query AWS API using the filter specified as a parameter, and return a list of IP addresses from matching EC2 instances which vTM can use to populate the list of nodes in a pool.

-Please see [blog](http://blah) post for introduction to vTM Service Discovery.
+Please see [blog](https://telecomoccasionally.wordpress.com/2018/05/14/use-pulse-virtual-traffic-manager-to-route-traffic-to-kubernetes-pods) post for introduction to vTM Service Discovery.

+## Disclaimer

+This plugin is a "proof of concept", and **should not** be used in production "as-is".
+Please treat this code as "unsupported" and "experimental".
+The idea is to provide a working prototype that can be used as an inspiration for your own implementation.

 ## Prerequisites